tryton/tryton-client/doc/usage.rst

 .. _Menu-Form-Menu:

 Menu:
-  Activate or re-open the menu tab.
+  Activates or reopens the menu tab.

 .. _Menu-Form-Home: